Chmele/objectutils-python/README.md

     ("computers", 2, "software", 1): "s3",
 }
 ```
+The keys are the paths that may be used in ```traverse``` to get the value next to them.
+However intended usage is to reduce the path somehow, using ```".".join()``` or something like that.
+The second argument is a function that will be applied to result keys.

 ### ```zip_dicts```
 Used to join values of two similar dicts on same paths.
 May be used to find a diff betweens two dicts, join values as a sum

 ```python
 from objectutils import zip_dicts

 d1 = {
     1: {